Upgrading Tableau Server

 Step 4: Distributed installations only

 This step only applies if you are running a distributed installation of Tableau Server.

 Upgrades to version 8.2: If you are upgrading a distributed installation of version 6.1, 7.0, 8.0, 8.1 to version 8.2, do the following:

 Use Add/Remove Programs to uninstall the worker software.

 Run version 8.2 of the Tableau Server Worker Software installer on all machines that you want to add to the Tableau Server cluster.

-Version 8.2.x to 8.2.x upgrades: If you are upgrading from 8.2.x to 8.2.x, there is no need to uninstall your worker software.
+If you are upgrading from 8.2.1 to 8.2.x, there is no need to uninstall your worker software.
 Installing the new version on your primary Tableau Server (step 5, below) will push updates to the workers.

 Download and run the new server installer.
 If you have a distributed installation, this step is on your primary Tableau Server.

 Be sure to select the same path as the previous installation.
 This allows the installer to detect your previous server content and automatically import your configuration settings and data.

 Test and confirm that the upgrade was successful.